aefritz/crossword-game/README.md

 - Option to log in without Facebook... or option to log in with other platforms.
 - Integrating clues from previous NY Times Crosswords.
 There is no API but there is a JSON database -- I would need to think about how to unpack all of the data.
 The other problem with Times questions is that some/many are self-referential.
-- Optimizing generation performance - this algorithm might be complicated and I'm going
+- Optimizing generation performance - this algorithm might be complicated and I might have to settle for less than ideal results given the complexity and the timeframe.
+However, I like this challenge of the project.
 - Attempting the backend in Ruby (I would like to see this in action)

 ## Timeline

-- Monday: Backend framework as validated by Facebook / Puzzleboard interactivity
+- Monday: Backend framework as validated by Facebook / Game logic
-- Tuesday: Puzzleboard interactivity and game logic
+- Tuesday: game logic and puzzleboard interactivity
 - Wednesday: Game logic
 - Thursday: Styling
 - Friday: Styling